Ananda Chandra Agarwala: Literary life and life

-Growing up in a cultural and intellectual environment, the mother’s influence on the life of Anand Chandra Agarwal was immense.
-Ananda Chandra Agarwala’s devout mother is his original guru.
+Ananda Chandra Agarwal grew up in a cultural and intellectual environment, and his mother’s influence on his life was immense.

 Ananda Chandra Agarwal’s first published collection of poems was called Jilikani.
 Agarwal, who continued to beautify the original in the translation of foreign poetry, is known as "Bhangani lllKonwar" in Assamese poetry literature.
 There is no comparison of the poems broken by Agarwala, who occupied a distinct place in Assamese poetry and literary world as a Bhangani Konwar.
 He broke the poems by applying pure Assamese language without damaging the beauty of the original poem.
 His first collection of poems, Jilikani, also included several broken poems.

 After taking over as president at the Mangaldai session of Assam Sahitya Sabha in addition to the president’s address given to Ananda Chandra Agarwal as president in 1934, the spiritual articles are written by him, the rules of Assamese letter alliance, etc., are currently considered as the national treasures of Assamese.
 Agarwala performed his duty in different parts of Assam including Silchar, Guwahati, Dibrugarh, etc., while working in police department, wrote a book in English in 1906 on the law and regulations of the police called Police Manual.

 Two textbooks written by Agarwala are soft texts published in 1910 and original texts published in 1920.
 These two important books are used today to learn Assamese languages.